 Predetermined bonuses can be attractive to make a bonus move along faster.
 There’s the more practical matter that true pick bonuses can become pretty giganic.
 Having a progressive pick bonus that’s true pick can mean having a lot more choices to get to the finish line, like Rising Panda, and that only has four progressives to Super Wheel’s six.
 From a game design perspective, going the predetermined route allows the outcome to be reached more quickly and efficiently.

 Having a true pick format with a more traditional picking bonus round can lead to 40-odd choices on the board, like Jackpot Party, Airplane or Vacation (all by WMS).
 But Everi has a lot of card on the Jokers’ Wild board too; but the WMS bonuses have eight outs (with the chance to go back in), while Everi has just the three devils that ALL need to be picked to end the round… and somehow they get picked relatively early in the bonus more often than not on the slot videos shown.

 With Everi seemingly doing this consistently with the reveal, it would also call into question picking bonuses on older Everi games, like Jackpot Jump, as well as other more recent releases like Willie Nelson and Little Shop of Horrors, which have a different sort of picking bonus.

 Those picking bonuses seem to be more balanced on the surface (such as requiring the +x picks being selected to keep things going), a sign of a true pick structure.
-At some point, when given the opportunity, I hope to pick the brain of someone there, but for now this is where our understanding lies.

 Here’s a video from Brian Christopher with a progressive pick, where it reveals the other options, but he realizes what’s going on, starting at 6:28: